Vedbar/DNA-seq_Somatic_Variants/README.md

 +  In the interest of time,somatic variant calling analysis is restricted to chromosome 17
 +  Common biallelic SNPs: /home/bqhs/mutect2/chr17_small_exac_common_3_grch38.vcf.gz (for GetPileupSummaries)

-Run the pipeline: Mutect2, filter contamination and orientation bias When running Mutect2, specify –L /home/bqhs/mutect2/chr17plus.interval_list Examine results in IGV.
-Load:
-The BAM files
-Germline AF resource and PoN VCF
-Your filtered Mutect2 results (VCF)
-What do you observe at these sites? chr17:7,666,402-7,689,550
-chr17: 7,221,420; 19,748,387; 50,124,771

-CNVKit
-Starting files:
-Use the same BAM files and reference genome as Mutect2 exercise Target list: /home/bqhs/mutect2/targets_chr17.interval_list Gene annotation: /home/bqhs/mutect2/refFlat.txt
-Run CNVkit
-Observe the effect of changing the purity setting when converting to copy number (integers)

 ---